A Guess Isn’t Good Enough for a Jury

 A common type of damages asserted in a civil Complaint are “Emotional Distress.”
 Emotional Distress sounds broad.
 However, the nature of “distress” that is “emotional” begs the question: has a Mood Disorder developed in response to the events that have led the matter into Court.
 Causation is for the trier of fact to determine.
 The presence of Emotional Distress must be determined by a Forensic Psychiatrist and symptoms begin to tell the story.

 Anxiety involves excessive worrying and fear.
 Anxiety disorders include Generalized Anxiety Disorder marked by a general overarching worry even when worrisome situations or events are not present.
-Other Anxiety Disorders include Panic Disorder, Obsessive Compulsive Disorder (OCD), Social Anxiety Disorder.
-Anxiety Disorders and Major Depressive Disorder or PTSD can occur together though they are not the same diagnostically.
+Other Anxiety Disorders include Panic Disorder, and Social Anxiety Disorder.
+Anxiety Disorders and Major Depressive Disorder can occur together though they are not the same diagnostically.

-Real life examples of how an Anxiety Disorder might appear are:
+Real life examples of how an Anxiety Disorder might appear:

 - Mild confrontation produces a fight or flight level of Panic Disorder.